Hamid International Airport (HIA), Qatar

 Construction of Air Traffic Control tower, airside and landside roadways, aircraft maintenance hangar and automated people mover was completed by July 2012.

 The terminal has moving walkways to aid in movement of passengers around the complex.
 There are also CO2 and heat occupancy sensors so that services can be tailored according to passenger numbers (regulate air intake).
 In addition, the wave like roof of the terminal is tinted to prevent glare from the sun and conserve energy.

 In May 2007 ARINC and Thales were awarded a $75m contract for the IT, telecommunications and security systems at the airport.
 ARINC integrated the security systems of the airport by January 2013.

-The project consists of ARINC iMuse common-use terminal equipment (CUTE) at more than 100 check-in desks.
+The project consisted of ARINC iMuse common-use terminal equipment (CUTE) at more than 100 check-in desks.
 In addition, ARINC also installed the information exchange infrastructure for data movement across the airport.
 Thales worked on the safety and security systems and the local area network (LAN).

-E-gates installed at the terminal will identify the passenger of a particular trip a day before boarding so that suspicious passengers can be tracked before entering or leaving the country.
+E-gates installed at the terminal identify the passenger of a particular trip a day before boarding so that suspicious passengers can be tracked before entering or leaving the country.